-Additional toilet facilities to be placed around the Patawalonga Lake that will help attract more people to use the facilities in the area.
+Additional toilet facilities to be placed around the Patawalonga Lake for existing users and to help attract more people to use the facilities in the area.

-Seacliff-Brighton Yacht Club to upgrade change rooms - \$500,000
+Brighton and Seacliff Yacht Club to upgrade change rooms - \$500,000

 Subject to Club, grant or other partner funding - improvements to the showers, toilets, change rooms and DDA compliant toilets, enabling better quality facilities that are appropriate for mixed ages as well as the public.